Nevenall/Shift-X/README.md

 ### Forged in the Dark

-This game is derived from Blades in the Dark by John Harper.
-It makes use of the Blades in the Dark System Reference Document which can be found at [bladesinthedark.com](http://bladesinthedark.com).
+This work is based on Blades in the Dark (found at http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).

 Blades in the Dark™ is a trademark of One Seven Design.
 The Forged in the Dark Logo is © One Seven Design, and is used with permission.